 This event has been made possible with the support of the BAI.

-A massive thank you to our prize sponsors:
+A massive Thank You to the Showcase prize sponsors:

 The first thing to do is check your spam/junk filters and inboxes.
 Your tickets were sent as an attachment and can be thought of as spam by some email services.
 Alternatively, you can always find your tickets in your Billetto account that you can access in the browsers or the dedicated Billetto app.
 For more help with this, read here.